boreq/nya/README.md

 you need to specify the path to the file similar to `nya/settings.py` in environment variable called `NYA_SETTINGS`.

+After that you will have to initialize your database:

+	flask -a nya_app.app db_init

+To remove expired files run the following command periodically (using cron or similar programs):

+	flask -a nya_app.app remove_expired

+Other commands can be displayed with `--help` flag:

+	flask -a nya_app.app --help

 [virtualenv]: https://virtualenv.pypa.io/en/latest/
 [flask_deploy]: http://flask.pocoo.org/docs/dev/deploying/